mrseanryan/gpt-summarizer/README.md

 If using Open AI Chat GPT:

-- Chat GTP 3.5 Turbo
+- Chat GTP 3.5 Turbo [requires an OpenAI API key]

 ## Usage